kyhau/aws-notes/gsuite.md

 ### Admin Account Recovery

 1. Accounts with 3 super administrators or 500+ users, the email and phone methods **are not** available.

+---

+## Groups

+1. Create a group that will be used as

+    1. [Collaborative Inbox (Google Groups for Business)](https://support.google.com/a/answer/167430?hl=en) (shared mailbox for a group of users)
+    1. Q & A Forums, and
+    1. distribution lists

+1. Demonstrate how to add, edit, disable, and delete a group, and prevent users from seeing other members of the group, and administer group roles

+1. Demonstrate how to share docs, sites, and videos using groups

+1. Demonstrate how to use Groups for Business to manage permissions and group settings

+- Four types of groups and setting for each: Email list, Web Forum (discussion board), Q&A Forum, Collaborative inbox
+- Group Access
+- How groups are different from sub orgs

+---

+## Domains

+### Multiple domains in one account

+- Primary domain  (e.g. example.com)
+- Separate domain (e.g. othercompany.com)

+- jan.code@example.com
+- feb.line@othercompany.com

+1. You will only ever have one primary domain.

+1. You can add up to 500 domains to your organisation's Google account including 20 domain aliases.

+1. Adding a domain alias or customising web addresses can only be done with a primary domain.

+1. You cannot set different policies, configuration settings or restrict sharing based on a domain.

+### Domain Alias Limitations

+- Primary domain (e.g. example.com)
+- Domain alias (e.g. example.co.uk)

+- jan.code@example.com
+- jan.code@example.co.uk

+1. Domain aliases can only be added to primary domain.

+1. Limit of 20 Domain Aliases per G Suite Account.

+1. Users must still sign in to their Google accounts using their primary domain address.

+### Domain verification options

+1. Add a ATXT record or CNAME record to your domain's DNS settings at your domain host's website.
+(RECOMMENDED) (May take up to one hour after adding the record to reflect the change).

+1. Upload an HTML file to your domain's web server if you don't have access yo uout domain's DNS settings.

+1. Add a <meta> tag to your home page by editing a file on your domain's web server.